Arnica montana: Use in herbal medicine

-A. montana has also been the subject of studies of homeopathic preparations.
-A 1998 systematic review of homeopathic A. montana conducted at the University of Exeter found that there are no rigorous clinical trials that support the claim that it is efficacious beyond a placebo effect at the concentrations used in homeopathy.

 Toxicity

 The US Food and Drug Administration has classified Arnica montana as an unsafe herb because of its toxicity.
 It should not be taken orally or applied to broken skin where absorption can occur.
 Arnica irritates mucous membranes and may elicit stomach pain, diarrhea, and vomiting.
 It may produce contact dermatitis when applied to skin.

 Arnica montana contains the toxin helenalin, which can be poisonous if large amounts of the plant are eaten or small amounts of concentrated Arnica are used.
 Consumption of A. montana can produce severe gastroenteritis, internal bleeding of the digestive tract, raised liver enzymes (which can indicate inflammation of the liver), nervousness, accelerated heart rate, muscular weakness, and death if enough is ingested.
 Contact with the plant can also cause skin irritation.
 In the Ames test, an extract of A. montana was found to be mutagenic.

 Market

 The demand for A. montana is 50 tonnes per year in Europe, but the supply does not cover the demand.
 The plant is rare; it is protected in Belgium, France, Germany, Italy, Poland, and in some regions of Switzerland.
 France and Romania produce A. montana for the international market.
 Changes in agriculture in Europe during the last decades have led to a decline in the occurrence of A. montana.
 Extensive agriculture has been replaced by intensive management.